-Training for VO Actors and Creatives
+Training for Actors, VO & Mocap

-- Acting workshops and individual coaching.
+- Acting workshops and individual coaching

-- Improvisational writing workshops live and online
+- Improvisational writing workshop for actors live and online

 Trine has taken my video game reads to the next level.
 Working with her has taught me new ways to dive deeper with my auditions for interactive characters, even when the specs are minimal and without much context.
 As a result, she's helped me find different aspects of characters I never would have thought of before.
 The proof is the bookings: during the first three months of studying with Trine, I've booked three AAA games! ~ Christopher Tergliafera, VO Actor

-Trine C Jensen was fricken AWESOME at teaching the GIVR for VO in Games Workshop.
+Trine C Jensen was fricken AWESOME at teaching the VO in Games Workshop.
 She was succinct, easy to listen to, knowledgeable, humorous, instructive, and engaging.
 She got a hell of a lot of info across easily and got everyone in the booth to work quickly and efficiently.
 EVERYONE got a lot out of the class.
 I was really impressed, and I've been in front of a lot of instructors. ~ Bill Millsap, VO Actor

 That was a great workshop.
 I feel like I've graduated from watching Saturday morning cartoons to playing in Saturday morning cartoons.
 You have a kickass set-up.
 Thank you for taking the extra time to pick scripts that really allowed everyone to shine in their unique way.
 I felt like I threw down some of my best work this weekend - thanks to your supportive, intuitive, fun as hell process.
-Looking froward to submitting for upcoming projects - it will be a treat to play with you @ Vault 501 again soon. ~ Katherine Grant-Suttie, VO Actor
+Looking froward to submitting for upcoming projects - it will be a treat to play with you again soon. ~ Katherine Grant-Suttie, VO Actor

-Game Immersive Voice Recording (GIVR) connects the actor to the game in an immediate way by providing the context the actors needs to create an authentic performance in the moment.
-Games provide their own special challenges for performers because the techniques classically used to develop character and learn context is all drawn from reading the script, rehearsing and learning the lines.
+Game are difficult because there is no preparation time.
+The game developers often provide little context for the actor to create an authentic performance in the moment and consequently the actor can't connect to the game environment.
+Games also provide their own special challenges for actors because the techniques taught in drama schools to develop character and learn context is all drawn from reading the script, rehearsing and learning the lines.